neherlab/treetime/README.md

 * ancestral sequence reconstruction (marginal and joint maximum likelihood)
 * molecular clock tree inference (marginal and joint maximum likelihood)
 * inference of GTR models
-* rerooting to maximimze temporal signal and optimize the root-to-tip distance vs time relationship
+* rerooting to maximize temporal signal and optimize the root-to-tip distance vs time relationship
 * simple phylodynamic analysis such as coalescent model fits

 ## Table of contents